jnsnjit/ctf_writeups_and_notes/soc analysis notes/terms/interview prep.md

 VirusTotal - tool that be used to identify malicious hash signitures, multiple tools like this exist, important that they remain constantly update.
 How antivirus also works and detection malicious files on a system. <br>

-__Fast Flux__ - new term i just learned. basically the use of botnets/comprimised machines to serve the domain name and IP for an attacker to create there payloads, instead of being from one known IP address, bypass easy detection from automated systems.
+__Fast Flux__ - new term i just learned. basically the use of botnets/comprimised machines to serve the domain name and IP for an attacker to create there payloads, instead of being from one known IP address, bypass easy detection from automated systems. <br>

+__c2 / C&C__ - command and control center, how advance persistant threats and hacking groups collect and relay data from compromised computers/ <br>

+__UKC and Mitre Framework__: know the difference, UKC is a new security framework made in 2017, and is still continuously updated. <br>